Gordon F. Henderson: Advocacy

+In the 1940s he was the first to have home movies screened as evidence in a Canadian court.
+Later, in the same decade, Henderson convinced a judge to permit a tape recording into evidence, which was another first.

+Henderson was twice offered a judgeship.
+On the first occasion, early in his career, he was asked to be in on the trial division of the Ontario High Court.
+He rejected the offer because he thought at his age he would not be effective on the bench.
+The second offer came in 1972 from John Turner who asked Henderson to accept an appointment to the Ontario court of appeal.
+He initially accepted but eventually decided against it.

 Professional associations

 Henderson was also an active participant in professional associations both within and outside the legal community.
-He was heavily involved in the Intellectual Property Institute of Canada and was the president of the Canadian Bar Association from 1979 to 1980.
+He was heavily involved in the Intellectual Property Institute of Canada.
+Henderson was the president of the Patent Institute of Canada and was the president of the Canadian Bar Association from 1979 to 1980.
+He founded the Canadian Bar Foundation during his presidency.
 He was also involved with the International Bar Association as a member of the council of the business law section.
-Henderson helped found the Canadian Law Information Council.
+Henderson helped found the Canadian Law Information Council and served as it chairman.

 He was also the founding editor of the Canadian Patent Reporter (CPR) (which he started in 1941).
 The CPR was one of the first continuous case reporters for Canadian intellectual property law decisions, and remains a leading reporter today.
 For most of its existence, Henderson wrote virtually every headnote and comment in the publication.

+Henderson was made president of the Kiwanis Club of Ottawa in 1952 and was heavily involved in the organization throughout his life.

+Henderson was a part time lecturer at the University of Ottawa.
 In his later years, Henderson served on the Board of Governors of the University of Ottawa, and from 1991 until his death in 1993, he was Chancellor of the university.

 He was the first honorary chairperson for REACH Canada (1981), an organization that assists people with disabilities in getting legal help.